otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/12-react-3/12-react-3.md

 # 12: React 3

+If you get stuck, a completed version of this project is available in the **exemplar** directory.

 ## Formative Assessment

 If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following: